isabella232/dynamic-media-classic.en-1/help/publishing-files.md

 You can publish individual assets manually instead of creating a publishing job.
 When you publish sets, such as an Image Set or an Adaptive Video Set, the set (or “parent”) and all members (or “children”) within that set get published.

-Unpublished assets are indicated in the user interface by a grey, round icon with a slash through it (unpublished state), to the left of the asset’s name.
+Unpublished assets are indicated in the user interface by a gray, round icon with a slash through it (unpublished state), to the left of the asset’s name.
 After an asset is published, the icon turns green and has a white check mark in the center (published state).

-**To manually publish assets**
+**To manually publish assets:**

 1. Do one of the following:

     * In the Grid View, List View, or Details View, use standard file selection methods to select one or more unpublished assets.

-      On the Global Navigation Bar, click **File > Publish**.
+      On the Global Navigation Bar, click **[!UICONTROL File]** > **[!UICONTROL Publish]**.

-    * In the Grid View, List View, or Details View, click the grey, round icon with a slash through it, to the left of the asset’s name.
+    * In the Grid View, List View, or Details View, click the gray, round icon with a slash through it, to the left of the asset’s name.

 ## Manually unpublishing assets {#manually-unpublishing-assets}

 You can unpublish individual assets manually.
 When you unpublish sets, such as a Swatch Set or an eCatalog, the set (or “parent”) itself goes into an unpublished state.
 However, the members (or “children”) within that set are not affected; instead, they each retain their existing published or unpublished state.

 Published assets are indicated in the user interface by a round, green icon with a white check mark in the center (published state), to the left of the asset’s name.
-After an asset is unpublished, the icon turns grey with a slash through it (unpublished state),
+After an asset is unpublished, the icon turns gray with a slash through it (unpublished state),

-**To manually unpublish assets**
+**To manually unpublish assets:**

 1. Do one of the following:

-    * In the Grid View, List View, or Details View, select one or more pubished assets.
+    * In the Grid View, List View, or Details View, select one or more published assets.

-      On the Global Navigation Bar, click **File > **Unpublish**.
+      On the Global Navigation Bar, click **[!UICONTROL File]** > **[!UICONTROL Unpublish]**.

     * In the Grid View, List View, or Details View, click the round, green check mark icon to the left of the asset’s name.

 ## Getting an asset’s publish history {#getting-an-asset-s-publish-history}